 Maya Bay, where they filmed James Bond, was closed due to us humans damaging the area.
 So instead, we parked far away behind a wall of speedboats.

-Overall, although the tour was overpriced and overcrowded, I adored Koh Phi Phi.
+Overall, although it is overpriced and overcrowded, I adored Koh Phi Phi.

 4.5 bites/ 5 rabid monkeys